HiiranoK/HiiranoK/README.md

 - 👋 Hi, I’m @HiiranoK
 - 👀 I’m interested in machine learning, game design, automation.
-- 🌱 I’m currently learning python and git.
+- 🌱 I’m currently learning c#, Java and JS.
-- 💞️ I’m looking to collaborate on python study groups,
-- 📫 Send me an email: gameovercorek@outlook.com
+- 📫 Send me an email: gameovercore@outlook.com

 <!---
 HiiranoK/HiiranoK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.